jasongitaccount/ezconfig.sh/README.md

 15:#Port 22
 > I can uncomment and modify the matched instance.
 Would you like to continue? (y/n)
 ```
-Now we hit the `y` key to agree (if you wish to automatically confirm such actions, you can use `autoreset` instead of `reset`)
+Now we hit the `y` key to agree (if you wish to automatically confirm such actions, you can use `autoreset` instead of `reset`).
 ```
 > Matches after the processing:
 15:Port 5492
 ```
-Note that here we skipped the `Connector` because we needed a space between "Port" and "5492" and the default connector is a space character.
-We could explicitly specify the connector:  ```ezconfig.sh /etc/ssh/sshd_config set Port ' ' 5492```.
+The reason `reset` prompts you is that it cannot distinguish between a **comment** and a **commented out key/value set**.
+In this case, a line that contains `#Port should be set below` is as likely to be affected as `#Port 22` and you may lose the content of the comments.

 ### Example 3.
 Exporting variables